 The Club’s Financial Year shall run from 1st December to 30th November each year.
 The Annual General Meeting shall be held between 1st December and 28th February.
 The date of the Meeting shall be fixed by the Committee.

 A Special General Meeting may be called at any time by the Committee.
-The Committee shall be bound to call such a Special General Meeting which shall be held within 28 days of receipt of a written requisition subscribed to by no fewer than 20 Voting Members and addressed to the Captain, stating clearly the terms of the Motion to be proposed.
-Only the business specified in said Motion convening the Special General Meeting may be transacted at such Meeting.
+The Committee shall be bound to call such a Special General Meeting which shall be held within 28 days of receipt of a written requisition subscribed to by no fewer than 20 Voting Members and addressed to the Captain stating clearly the terms of the Motion to be proposed.
+Only the business specified in the said Motion convening the Special General Meeting may be transacted.

 At least eight days’ notice of all Meetings of the Club, and of the business to be discussed thereat, shall be given to each Member.
 Notice to Members shall be deemed to have been served the day after posting.
 At such Meetings 40 Voting Members shall constitute a quorum.